enact-it/hands-on-aws-cdk-python-exercises/README.md

 ## Exercise 1: building our first app

-Follow the instructions in [the README](./01-my-first-stack/starter/README.md)
+Follow the instructions in [the README](./01-my-first-stack/README.md)

 ## Exercise 2: A custom construct

-Follow the instructions in [the README](./02-custom-construct/starter/README.md)
+Follow the instructions in [the README](./02-custom-construct/README.md)

 ## Exercise 3: A basic asset

+Follow the instructions in [the README](./03-basic-asset/README.md)

+## Exercise 4: S3 extended

-Follow the instructions in [the README](./03-basic-asset/starter/README.md)
+Follow the instructions in [the README](./04-s3-extended/README.md)